college-questr/questr-front-end/README.md

 1.)
 When creating new features, the person who created the feature needs to provide a corresponding test case.

 2.)
-All component styles should be written in styled-components and sass.
+All component styles should be written in styled-components and sass. can also use semantic ui if you want.

 3.)
 Before creating a pull.
-All existing tests needs to pass
+All existing tests needs to pass.

 ## Getting Started